-What Can a Handyman Do in Delaware in Delaware County, Indiana?
+What Can a Handyman Do Without a License in Delaware in Delaware County, Indiana?

 Indiana does not issue a single statewide “general contractor/handyman” license for typical residential handyman work; licensing is largely handled by local (city/county) building departments plus state licensing for certain trades (notably plumbing).
 In Delaware County/Muncie-area, a handyman generally may do minor repairs, painting, trim, small carpentry, and similar non-structural work, but permits are still required for many projects and trade work (plumbing/HVAC/electrical) is regulated separately.
 There is no clear statewide dollar-threshold “handyman exemption” license in Indiana; the practical limits come from (1) local contractor registration rules and (2) state/local trade licensing and permitting.